Merian C. Cooper: King Kong

 Overlapping with the production of King Kong was the making of The Most Dangerous Game, which began in May 1932.
 Cooper once again worked with Schoedsack to produce the film.

 In the 1933 version of King Kong, Cooper and co-director Ernest B. Schoedsack appear at the end, piloting the plane that finally finishes off Kong.
 Cooper had reportedly said, "We should kill the sonofabitch ourselves."
 Cooper personally cut a scene in King Kong in which four sailors are shaken off a tree trunk bridge by Kong, fall into a ravine, and are eaten alive by giant spiders.
 According to Hollywood folklore, the decision was made after previews in January 1933, during which audience members either fled the theater in terror or talked about the ghastly scene throughout the remainder of the movie.
 However, more objective sources maintain that the scene merely slowed the film's pace.
 Despite the rumor that Cooper kept a print of the cut footage as a memento, it has never been found.
 In 2021, film historian Ray Morton stated in an interview that, after looking through the films shooting schedule, he found no evidence the sequence was ever filmed.

 In 1963, Cooper argued unsuccessfully that he should own the rights to King Kong; later in 1976, judges ruled that Cooper's estate owned the rights to King Kong outside the movie and its sequel.
-Selznick left RKO before the release of King Kong, and Cooper served as production chief from 1933 to 1934 with Pan Berman as his executive assistant.
+Selznick left RKO before the release of King Kong, and Cooper served as production chief from 1933 to 1934 with Pandro S. Berman as his executive assistant.

 In the 2005 remake of King Kong, upon learning that Fay Wray was not available because she was making a film at RKO, Carl Denham (Jack Black) replies, "Cooper, huh?
 I might have known."